-POLICY DELIVERY STATE: Wyoming
+POLICY DELIVERY STATE: Montana

-In this Group Policy, the Policyholder is referred to as "You" or "Your."
-Mountain Health Cooperative is referred to as "We", "Our", "Us", "the Company", or the CO-OP.
+In this Group Policy, the Policyholder is referred to as "You" or "Your".
+The Montana Health Cooperative, doing business as Mountain Health Cooperative is referred to as "We", "Our", "Us", "the Company", or the CO-OP.